tatujan/csci-440-fall2020/README.md

 The public repository can be used for contibuting back to the class project.
 DO NOT PUSH WORK CODE TO THIS REPOSITORY

 I highly recommend against cloning the public respoitory to your local system, to avoid confusion between the two.
 You can edit files in the public repository via the web interface, and that will be much safer.

+Please add a file to `/repos` named

+`<YOUR NET ID>.txt`

+with the git URL of your *private* repository, e.g.

+`git@github.com:1cg/csci-440-fall2020-private.git`

+And then create a pull request against this repository.

+We will accept the pull request, and your private work repo will be registered for the class at that point.

 ## Homeworks